Index Insider: What Acquisitions Reveal About M&A Priorities in 2H24 and Beyond

 Our proven methodology:

-Operate – Governance, risk mitigation and ongoing optimization
+Operate – Governance, risk mitigation and ongoing optimization.

 Every transaction is different.
 We tailor our approach to deliver value for mergers, spin-offs, and everything in between.